sanilb19/variational-autoencoder/README.md

 # Variational Autoencoders (VAE) Demonstration

-This repository contains two scripts that demonstrate the implementation and functionality of Variational Autoencoders (VAEs) using different frameworks and datasets.
-The purpose is to showcase a basic understanding of VAEs and their application in data generation.
+This repo contains two scripts demonstrating Variational Autoencoder (VAE) implementations using different datasets and frameworks.
+The goal?
+To build an intuitive, working understanding of VAEs, explore how data can be compressed into latent space, and see how that space can be used to generate new, realistic data.

+This is a foundational step in learning how generative AI models reason, compress, and create—because before diffusion models and LLMs, there was the good ol’ VAE: stable, elegant, and full of insight.

 ## Repository Structure